Sa Huỳnh culture

-The Sa Huỳnh culture was a culture in modern-day central and southern Vietnam that flourished between 1000 BC and 200 AD.
+The Sa Huỳnh culture was a culture in what is now central and southern Vietnam that flourished between 1000 BC and 200 AD.
 Archaeological sites from the culture have been discovered from the Mekong Delta to Quảng Bình province in central Vietnam.
 The Sa Huynh people were most likely the predecessors of the Cham people, an Austronesian-speaking people and the founders of the kingdom of Champa.

 Description

 The site at Sa Huỳnh was discovered in 1909.
 Sa Huỳnh sites were rich in locally worked iron artefacts, typified by axes, swords, spearheads, knives and sickles.
 In contrast, bronze artifacts were dominant in the Đông Sơn culture sites found in northern Vietnam and elsewhere in mainland Southeast Asia.

 The Sa Huỳnh culture cremated adults and buried them in jars covered with lids, a practice unique to the culture.
 Ritually broken offerings usually accompanied the jar burials.
 The culture is also typified by its unique ear ornaments featuring two-headed animals, believed by some to depict saola.
 The ornaments were commonly made from jade (nephrite), but also made from glass.
 Bead ornaments were also commonly found in Sa Huynh burials, most commonly made from glass.